Jesse Plemons: 2020–present: Career expansion

+Upcoming

+In 2026, Plemons will play Plutarch Heavensbee in The Hunger Games prequel Sunrise on the Reaping, a film adaptation of the bestselling novel of the same name by Suzanne Collins.

 Personal life

-Plemons has been married to fellow actor Kirsten Dunst since 2022.
-He began a relationship with his Fargo co-star in March 2016, and the two got engaged a year later.
-The couple welcomed their first son, Ennis Howard, born in May 2018 and their second son, James Robert, born in May 2021.
+Plemons began a relationship with his Fargo co-star Kirsten Dunst in March 2016, and the two got engaged a year later.
+The couple welcomed their first son in May 2018 and their second in May 2021.
 In February 2022, Plemons and Dunst were both nominated for Academy Awards for their roles in The Power of the Dog.
-They were officially married in July of that year.
+They got married in July of that year.
+They reside in the San Fernando Valley in Los Angeles, California.

-Health

-In 2015, Plemons deliberately gained 45 lb to portray Kevin Weeks in Black Mass.
-In 2024, he announced he had lost over 50 lb through intermittent fasting and a diet focused on whole foods, and later expressed regret for his deliberate weight gain.
-He denied the use of Ozempic to further his weight loss.